Usage

 Global Packages

-To check and update globally installed packages:
+To check globally installed packages:

 ripen -g